esheo-skia/ColorPickerMacro/README.md

 - This tool was developed and validated in real-world annotation workflows.
 - Designed to be minimal, robust, and portable for internal use.
+- Initial commit was made under my secondary GitHub account `heunseoh` for local testing.
+  All code, design, and updates are authored by myself and maintained on `esheo-skia`.